 Besides the focused group discussion, out of the 48 persons MAWA interviewed at Lugbe, Kubwa, Bwari, and Dei-Dei communities in FCT, 18 said climate change is not real, 19 said they have not heard about it and 11 said it doesn’t pose a threat to livelihood.

 Mr. Peter Akpan, a communication strategist who spoke to MAWA, says the women who participated in the focused group discussion are not alone.
 He pointed out that there is a good number of persons and communities who in spite of the huge amount of resources that have been put into climate change consider its existence as fake.

 Akpan said the greatest problem is that the government and international community in project design, often fail to take into consideration how to address communication barriers which are responsible for the failure of many government policies and programs.

 Mr. Akpan pointed out that government and the international community believe that presenting facts is enough for people to believe that climate change exists, but fail to address the psychological and cultural barriers which stop many from admitting what climate science is telling them

 “Government and their allies think that presenting facts is enough to make people believe that climate change is real, they underrate the psychological and cultural barriers which stop many from admitting climate change is real”, Akpan said.

-Contributing to the debate about climate change reality, Mr. Liberty Oseni, the Coordinator, MAWA Foundation pointed out that strategic and effective communication continues to be a huge challenge in climate change advocacy because a huge percentage of media reports frame it as doom or sister.
+Contributing to the debate about climate change reality, Mr. Chika Onuh, a journalist and environmental communication specialist, pointed out that strategic and effective communication continues to be a huge challenge in climate change advocacy because a huge percentage of media reports frame it as doom or sister.
 And this narrative has to change.